cuiyongbo/hello-world/my_wiki/languages/english_notes.rst

 | Definition: disagreeable to taste, smell, or look at.
 | Definition: disagreeable and unpleasant because morally disreputable.
 | Usage: an unsavory reputation.
 |
-| notorious
-| Definition: famous or well known, typically for some bad quality or deed.
-| Usage: Los Angeles is notorious for its smog.
-| Usage: He was a notorious drinker and womanizer.
-|
-| womanizer [滥交者]
-| Definition: a man who engages in numerous casual sexual affairs with women.
-|
-| playboy
-| Definition: a wealthy man who spends his time enjoying himself, especially | one who behaves irresponsibly or is sexually promiscuous.
-|
-| promiscuity
-| promiscuous
-| Definition: having or characterized by many transient sexual relationships.
-| Usage: They ran wild, indulging in promiscuous sex and experimenting with | drugs.
-|
 | rigmarole
 | Definition: a lengthy and complicated procedure.